minkeymouse/nowcasting-kr/STATUS.md

 **Status for Next Iteration**:
 - ✅ **All Critical Tasks Complete**: Report ready for final submission
-- ⏳ **Commit & Push**: STATUS.md and ISSUES.md changes need to be committed and pushed to origin/main
+- ✅ **Commit & Push Complete**: INSPECTION_SUMMARY.md committed and pushed to origin/main
 - ⏳ **User Review**: User will review report (submodules pushed every 2 iterations) and provide feedback in FEEDBACK.md
 - ⏳ **Optional Enhancements**: See ISSUES.md for optional code quality improvements (not required for report completion)